WHAT IS A BRAND COLOR PALETTE?

 I love choosing colors that have hidden meanings and subtle messaging that relate to the brand.

 For example, I chose Chartreuse as my primary business color this time.
 According to this website I found, chartreuse was first introduced in 1884 in a fashion magazine (perfect, hello!), and described as "an energetic shade that can inspire and motivate people to do their best."
 That is exactly how I want my clients to feel.
 The fashion component is one of those hidden meanings and subtle messages I mentioned above.
+Here is another website to explore color meanings.

 Another way to learn the basic meaning of colors is to look at Chakra colors.
 Chakra color meanings directly relate to color definitions.
 For example, blue is the throat chakra which in turn is about communication and trust.
 If you notice, many financial institutions use blue as their primary color.